SquareGPS/navixy-api/docs/backend-api/resources/commons/notification.md

 * `id` - int.
 An id of notification.
 * `message` - string.
 Message of notification.
 * `show_till` - date/time.
-Date until notification should be showed.
+Date until notification should be shown.

 #### errors